 Our students live in student houses all throughout the city of Groningen, since we do not have a campus.
 Corporate and private landlords provide rooms for our students.
 Therefore, looking for a a place to live in Groningen can be a challenging experience.
 Housing is scarce, rooms may be small and they may also be more expensive than what you are used to at home.

 However, to help international students to find a pleasant place to live, the University of Groningen has reserved accommodation with SSH Student Housing.

-SSH is an independent non-profit organization providing student housing in several Dutch cities.
-The University has reserved more than 1000 rooms for new international students with the SSH in order to offer each new international student a furnished room to rent for the maximum of one year.
+SSH is an independent non-profit organization providing student housing in Groningen.
+The University has reserved more than 1550 rooms for new international students with the SSH in order to offer each new international student a furnished room to rent for the maximum of one year.

-Accommodation consists of single rooms to double rooms and studios.
-Prices for accommodation in the year ’16-’17 are between € 268 and € 467 per month, but most rooms will be around € 360.
-These rents are all inclusive (room, heating, electricity, furniture, internet, et cetera).
+Accommodation with SSH consists of single rooms or double rooms and studios.
+Prices for these rooms in the year ’17-’18 are between € 272 and € 494 per month, but most rooms will cost around € 360.
+The rent includes all utilities (room, heating, electricity, furniture, internet, et cetera).
 Please note that you will have to pay a reservation fee (€ 195) as well as the first and last month of rent at the time of your reservation.

-1. You register for accommodation at the SSH.
-You will receive information from the university on the right way to register.
+- Register for accommodation at the SSH.
+After you register, you will receive information from the university about how to finalize your registration.
 It is not possible to apply for a room before you are accepted at the University.

-2. After acceptance of your registration you can look for a room and decide which room you would like to book.
+- After your registration is confirmed by the university, you can start to look for a room on the SSH site and book it.
 Booking is a fully automated process through the website.
-During this process you will automatically sign the contract of rent.
+During this process you will automatically sign the contract for rent.

 Alternatives for SSH

-- In the summer months and at the beginning of the Academic year there are a lot of students trying to find accommodation, it is wise to start looking for a room early
+- In the summer months and at the beginning of the Academic year, there will be a lot of students trying to find a place to live.
+It is wise to start looking for a room as early as possible.

 - If you wish to rent a room outside the city center in a building that has 3 or more residents, you should check if the proprietor has the correct permit.